 We’ve been working on the event for seven years (Big Game 3 – 9), so the main challenge for this and any other annualised event is creating a point of difference from one year to the next, providing a different product for the client and the thousands of rugby fans.
 We like to make each year more memorable than the last!

 We address the following three key principles when tackling the challenge each year:

 The easiest way to improve on the previous year is to add more products, making it bigger and better.
 As an example, our specialist team have increased the Flame Effects from six flames on one side of the stadium, to twenty-four spread across all four sides of the pitch, providing full coverage.

 Bear in mind that there is an optimum amount of product though, reaching a point where additional products no longer add extra impact or simply that there isn’t the venue space available.

 Different firing locations

-Our team continue to source improved products which has helped us develop the show designs.
+Our team continues to source improved products which has helped us develop the show designs.

-We’ve also sourced much larger Pyro Special Effects – now when our team fire them out across the pitch, they meet in the middle.
+We’ve also sourced much larger Pyro Special Effects – now when our team fires them out across the pitch, they meet in the middle.